eto-ai/rikai/docs/sqlml.rst

         DROP MODEL model_name

 Rikai uses URL schema to decide which Model Registry to be used to resolve a ML Model.
-Once one model registry is resolved and registered via ``CREATE MODEL``, you could invoke the model in Spark SQL:
+Once one ML model is via ``CREATE MODEL``, it can be used in Spark SQL directly:

     .. code-block:: sql